France delays Sahel counter-insurgency plan after Mali violence

 “There is an urgency in the coming days to restore calm in Kidal, because this must not derail the reconciliation process,” a French diplomatic source said.

-Highlighting Paris’ concerns it called for a U.N.
-Security Council meeting to discuss Mali later on Tuesday.

-MINUSMA, the U.N. peacekeeping mission in the country, is still not at its full strength of 13,000 and, while it was present in Kidal on Saturday it was unable to stop the fighting.

-After winning adulation across Mali for its 5-month military offensive, France has been caught in the middle of a diplomatic tussle between the government wanting to assert its control and the rebels still demanding some form of autonomy in the north.
+After winning adulation across Mali for its 5-month military offensive, France has been caught in the middle of a diplomatic tussle between the government wanting to assert its control over the country and the rebels still demanding some form of autonomy in the north.

 “The situation could deteriorate but not to the extent of 2012, mostly because of the presence of foreign troops,” said Jean-Baptiste Bouzard, Africa analyst at risk consultancy Maplecroft.